-If you have psoriasis on your scalp, certain shampoos that are made for your scalp and not your hair can help with flaking, redness, and itching.
+Most shampoos are designed to clean and care for your hair, but if you have psoriasis on your scalp, you should find shampoos that are made specifically for your scalp.
+These shampoos can help with flaking, redness, and itching.
 In some cases, that may be all you need to get a handle on it.

 Coal Tar Shampoos

 Coal tar has been used to treat psoriasis for more than 100 years.
 You can find it in shampoos as well as creams, oils, and lotions.

 Shampoos with coal tar help with scaling, hardening, and thickening of the skin on your scalp by slowing down the growth of skin cells.
 They also can ease itching and make your scalp look better overall.

 To use this kind of shampoo, massage it into your scalp, leave it on for 5 to 10 minutes, and then rinse.

 Be aware, though, that shampoo with coal tar might make your scalp more sensitive to the sun.
 Tar can stay on your skin for 24 hours or longer, and your chances of sun damage go up during that time.
 Protect your head with a hat or stay in the shade if you're outside.

 If you have blond or other light-colored hair, shampoo with coal tar could make it darker.
 Treatments with coal tar also can stain clothes or skin.